holochain-gym/holochain-gym.github.io/docs/developers/basic/source-chain.md

 _Let's put this in to practice_

-In the [headers exercise](/developers/basic/headers/) you built the zome for a simple snacking logger app.
+In the [elements exercise](/developers/basic/elements/) you built the zome for a simple snacking logger app.
 The simulation below already contains your snacking logs.

 - Click on all the entries (grey rounded squares) to see what you snacked recently
 - Click on the headers (blue circles) and look at `hash` in the header and at the `prev_header` value.
 Notice how they form a **flawless chain**, all the way down to the DNA header.